ThinAirThings/uix/docs/docs/getting-started/define-a-node.md

 sidebar_position: 2
 ---

-# Define a Node
+# Define a Node Type

 Nodes in a graph database are fragments of data that are connected via edges (relationships).
 In this section we will define our first node to be used with Uix.

 ## Create a Node Definition Folder

 Create a folder for your node definitions wherever you please.
-In order to use node definition with Uix, they are imported into the config, so where you place them is personal preference.
+In order to use node definition with Uix, they are imported as variables into the config, so where you place them is personal preference.

 For example, I created my node definition folder in `src/libs/nodes`